teleprint-me/py.gpt.prompt/README.md

 # PyGPTPrompt

-A Python interface for the OpenAI REST API to automate GPT via prompts.
+PyGPTPrompt is a Python interface for the OpenAI REST API that enables automation of GPT-specific tasks using prompts.

-**Note:** Please be aware that this project is still in its experimental prototype phase.
-It currently has certain limitations, such as handling API keys, environment variables, and configuration files, which are yet to be fully addressed.
-The project functions well in isolation, but it's not yet production-ready.
+**Note:** Please be aware that this project is currently in an experimental prototype phase and has certain limitations.
+While the project works well in isolation, it is not yet considered production-ready.

 ## Overview

-PyGPTPrompt is a Python-based project that allows for interactive command execution within a controlled environment.
-It provides a sandbox for executing commands, with enhanced security features that restrict access to sensitive directories.
+PyGPTPrompt is a Python-based project that provides a sandbox environment for executing interactive commands.
+It offers enhanced security features to restrict access to sensitive directories, ensuring a controlled execution environment.

 ## Features

-PyGPTPrompt supports a range of commands for interacting with web pages, RSS feeds, shell processes, and the local file system:
+PyGPTPrompt offers the following features for interacting with various components:

 ![GPT-3.5 Turbo Demo](./assets/gpt-3.5-turbo.gif)

 ### Web Pages

--   `/robots <url>`: Get the robots.txt of a specified URL.
+-   `/robots <url>`: Fetch the robots.txt file of a specified URL.
--   `/browse <url>`: Fetch HTML from a specified URL, convert it to Markdown, and cache it locally.
-If the content already exists in the cache, it will return the cached version.
+-   `/browse <url>`: Retrieve HTML content from a specified URL, convert it to Markdown, and cache it locally.
+If the content already exists in the cache, the cached version is returned.

 ### RSS Feeds

--   `/rss <url>`: Fetch and display full text articles from an RSS feed.
+-   `/rss <url>`: Fetch and display full-text articles from an RSS feed.

+### Filesystem

+-   `/ls <dir>`: List files in a local directory without revealing sensitive details.
+Access to filesystem commands is restricted by configuration to enhance privacy.

+### Reading Files

+-   `/read <file> [start_line] [end_line]`: Read the content of a local file.
+This command retrieves the content of the specified file, optionally specifying the range of lines to read.

 ### Sub-Process

 -   `/<command>`: Execute a shell command (restricted by configuration).

-For example:
+Examples:

--   `/cat <file>`: Read content from a local file.
+-   `/cat <file>`: Read the content of a local file.
 -   `/git status`: Display the status of a git repository.

-### Filesystem

-Access to filesystem commands is restricted by configuration for enhanced privacy:

--   `/ls <dir>`: List files in a local directory without revealing user names, ownership, or other sensitive details.
-For example, `/ls Documents/` lists all files and directories within the `Documents/` directory.
+Please note that the available commands may be subject to configuration restrictions.
+For detailed information on each command, you can refer to the `/help` command.

 ## Configuration